 Visually inspect parenteral products for particulate matter and discoloration prior to administration whenever solution and container permit.
 Do not use if the galcanezumab solution is cloudy or discolored or has small particles.
 Galcanezumab is a clear to opalescent, colorless to slightly yellow to slightly brown solution.

 Galcanezumab is intended for patient self-administration.
 Provide proper training to patients and/or caregivers on how to prepare and administer galcanezumab, including aseptic technique.Prior to administration, allow galcanezumab to sit at room temperature for at least 30 minutes protected from direct sunlight.
-Do not warm using a heat source such as hot water or microwave.Do not shake.Clean injection site on the abdomen, thigh, back of the upper arm, or buttocks with an alcohol wipe, and allow skin to dry.Do not inject into areas where the skin is tender, bruised, red, or hard.If using the same body area for the 2 separate injections needed for the 240 mg dose, ensure the second injection is not at same location used for the first injection.If a dose is missed, give the next dose as soon as possible.
+Do not warm using a heat source such as hot water or microwave.Do not shake.Clean injection site on the abdomen, thigh, back of the upper arm, or buttocks with an alcohol wipe, and allow skin to dry.Do not inject into areas where the skin is tender, bruised, red, or hard.If using the same body area for more than 1 injection per dose, ensure each subsequent injection is not at same location as previous injection.If a dose is missed, give the next dose as soon as possible.
 Subsequently, schedule from the date of the last dose.Discard the prefilled pen or syringe in a FDA-cleared sharps disposal container.
 Do not discard in household trash.Storage: After removing galcanezumab from the refrigerator, it can be stored in the original carton at room temperature up to 86 degrees F (30 degrees C) for up to 7 days.
 Do not return galcanezumab to the refrigerator after it has reached room temperature.
 Single-dose, Prefilled PenTwist off the base cap and throw it away in trash.Place and hold the clear base flat and firmly against skin.Turn the lock ring to the unlock position.Press and hold the teal injection button; a loud click will be heard.
 The injection could take about 10 seconds.
 When the injection is complete, a click will be heard.Remove the pen from the skin.
 Single-dose, Prefilled SyringePull needle cap off and throw it away in trash.Gently pinch and hold injection site skin.Insert the needle into skin at a 45-degree angle.Using slow and constant pressure, push the plunger rod all the way down with thumb until the prefilled syringe stops moving.Remove needle from skin, and gently let go of skin.